nevindnl/chess/README.md

 def score color
   other_color = color == :white ? :black : :white

-  # return sentinel if checkmate
+  # if checkmate, return sentinel
   if checkmate? color
     -300
   elsif checkmate? other_color
     300
   else
-    # determine adjustment for check
+    # else, determine adjustment for check
     check =
       if in_check? color
        -10